Skip to main content

 • Calculate the product of two given matrices.

-• Describe how capital is accumulated starting from an initial sum C invested for N years with the annual interest rate I in the case of simple interest and compound interest (with annual compounding).
+• Describe how capital is accumulated from an initial sum C invested for N years with the annual interest rate I in the case of simple interest and compound interest (with annual capitalisation).

 • The probability